The full-body armor is simple as diamond. No horns or decorative swirls distract from its function. It exists to protect, not to entertain.

 “Tell them, ‘Be ready to repel invaders.’ ”

 “Ho there, friend.”
 The fat man hops onto steady ground.
 “I’m Pimping Jim, here to sell, buy, and entertain.”
-He lifts a patch off his left eye and blinks at the lantern held in a guard’s hand.
+He lifts a patch off his left eye and blinks at the light held in a guard’s hand.
 “Is this place still run by the Tenter brothers?
 I don’t recognize the heraldic arms on your surcoats.”

 Colgrevance steps in front of his guardsmen, sword loose in his hand.
 “Cherry Tenter fell in the water and got dragged down by a giant octopus.
 We killed his brother outside Luted Inn because he blamed us for Cherry’s clumsy footing.”

-Pimping Jim taps the dock with a cane.
+Pimping Jim taps the weather-worn dock with a cane.
 “Ho ho, that’s a shame.”
 He rubs a fleshy chin.
 “Your symbol is a stringed instrument, a lute?”

 Colgrevance salutes with his blade.
 “We are Lords Under The Eye, Lute.”